NetroScript/nexus-mods-download-history-enhancer/README.md

 As this is a userscript, it requires you to install a userscript manager to make use of this extension.

-There are many userscript managers available for all browsers, I myself use Tampermonkey and only tested this with Tampermonkey.
+There are many userscript managers available for all browsers, I myself use Violentmonkey and only tested this with Violentmonkey.
 Below you have a list with some (you need only one):

 * **Violentmonkey** ([Chrome](https://chrome.google.com/webstore/detail/violentmonkey/jinjaccalgkegednnccohejagnlnfdag), [Firefox](https://addons.mozilla.org/en-US/firefox/addon/violentmonkey/))
 * **Tampermonkey** ([Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo), [Firefox](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/))